houtanf/Unsupervised-KNN-JS/README.md

 [![Code Size][code-size]][github-url]
 [![License][license-img]][license-url]

 Node.JS package for computing the k nearest neighbors to an input vector using distance calculations.
-Computations are implemented in Rust for high perfromance and parallelism.
+Computations are implemented in Rust for high performance and parallelism.

 ## Table of Contents